Envisioning Multicultural Schools Week 13

 The Algebra Project

-- starts with students’ real world experiences and prior knowledge CULTURALLY RELEVANT INFORMATION
+- features students’ real world experiences and knowledge as CULTURALLY RELEVANT INFORMATION

-The Algebra Project was created in 1982 w/four students in one Cambridge, MA. class by Dr. Robert Moses.
+The Algebra Project was created in 1982 w/four African American students in one Cambridge, MA. high school class by Dr. Robert Moses.

-This is an old video.
+The is an OLD video.
 Be patient viewing it.
-Analyze what students do to learn and to like mathematics!
+Analyze what students do to learn and like mathematics!

 VIEW